 PMLD offered Princeton residents the opportunity to take advantage of energy conservation incentives, appliance rebates for wi-fi thermostats, new energy efficient refrigerators, dishwashers, clothes washers, dehumidifiers, heat pumps, pool pumps, battery operated snow blowers and lawn mowers; free in-home energy audits; rebates associated with the Cool Homes Program for installation of new energy efficient central AC, mini-duct systems; and rebates associated with the Home Efficiency Incentive Program for improvements associated with home insulation, duct sealing and energy efficient heating system replacement.
-In 2022 a total of 35 audits were conducted, 35 ASHP Consultations, 20 heat pump rebates were awarded through the Cool Homes Program, 9 rebates were awarded through the Home Efficiency Incentive Program, 2 Wi-Fi thermostat rebates, and 27 appliance rebates were awarded to customers for various new energy efficient appliance/equipment purchases.
-PMLD contributed a total of \$32,503 towards homeowner's energy efficiency efforts in 2022.
+In 2023 a total of 30 audits were conducted, 14 air source heat pump (ASHP) consultations, 28 heat pump rebates were awarded through the Cool Homes Program, 13 rebates were awarded through the Home Efficiency Incentive Program, 5 Wi-Fi thermostat rebates, and 34 appliance rebates were awarded to customers for various new energy efficient appliance and equipment purchases.
+PMLD contributed a total of \$52,503 towards homeowner's energy efficiency efforts in 2023 which was an increase of \$20,000 from 2022.